Santa Clara County eFiling

 Santa Clara County California

-Santa Clara County, located in the heart of Silicon Valley, is a hub of innovation and technology.
-The Superior Court of California, County of Santa Clara, offers electronic filing (eFiling) services to improve the efficiency and accessibility of legal proceedings for both attorneys and self-represented litigants.
+Santa Clara County is located in the heart of Silicon Valley, serving as a global center for innovation, technology, and commerce.
+The Superior Court of California, County of Santa Clara, offers electronic filing (eFiling) to improve the efficiency, accessibility, and speed of court document submissions for attorneys and self-represented litigants.

 No, while eFiling is required for most civil cases, it is not available for criminal, juvenile, and some family law cases.